KARE 11 Investigates: Ulrich threatened 'revenge' in 2018

-BUFFALO, Minn. — The suspect in Tuesday’s mass shooting at an Allina clinic that has left one dead and four wounded had already threatened one of the staff’s doctors in 2018 with “threats of mass shooting and/or other scenarios against the hospital,” according to a Buffalo Police report.
+BUFFALO, Minn. — The suspect in Tuesday's mass shooting at an Allina Clinic had dozens of run-ins with local law enforcement since 2006, including a report made by his doctor two years ago warning police that his patient made mass shooting threats against the hospital, records released Wednesday show.

+In that case, the doctor called 911 in October 2018 saying that his patient, Gregory Paul Ulrich, 67, called his home several times to confront him about medical care he had provided him two years earlier.

-The Allina doctor called the Buffalo Police Department with the information, saying that Ulrich was angry with the medical community and “talked about shooting, blowing things up, and practicing different scenarios on how to get revenge.”
+The doctor told Buffalo police that Ulrich was angry at the medical community, and "talked about shooting, blowing things up, and practicing different scenarios of how to get revenge," according to a police report.

-“Ulrich stated he wanted it big and sensational so that it makes an impact,” the doctor told police, according to a report furnished by the Department on Wednesday.
+“Ulrich stated he wanted it big and sensational so that it makes an impact,” the doctor told police.

-The doctor warned police that Ulrich needed to be placed on a hold and “was a threat to himself and society.”
+The doctor warned police that Ulrich “was a threat to himself and society" and needed to be placed on a medical hold.

-An officer who followed up then spoke with Ulrich, who said that he was “telling the doctor about his dreams and that he would not really do anything such as he had talked about,” according to the report.
+Ulrich told an officer who followed-up that he was “telling the doctor about his dreams and that he would not really do anything such as he had talked about,” according to the report.

 “Ulrich went on to say that he dreams about revenge to the people that ‘tortured’ him.
 Ulrich was referring to the back surgeries and medication issues after the surgeries,” the officer wrote in the report.

-Allina issued a trespass notice to Ulrich, which Buffalo police said they delivered to him in November 2018.

-However, about three weeks later, Buffalo Police issued Ulrich a citation for violating a restraining order.
-A judge ordered Ulrich to not have contact with the doctor who made the initial complaint with the Buffalo Police Department, according to court records
+A judge granted the restraining order.
+It said that Ulrich's threats had included stating that "killing one individual wouldn't be enough" and that "his intent was to create enough of a sensation to get public recognition that would warrant at least 30 years in jail & possibly a straight jacket."

+Buffalo Police arrested Ulrich about two weeks later after security caught him on hospital grounds.
+He would later plead guilty to violating a restraining order in that case.

-Though Ulrich would plead guilty in that case, a prosecutor would dismiss the charge in April 2020 saying Ulrich was “found mentally incompetent to proceed.”
+A prosecutor dismissed the charge in April 2020 saying Ulrich was “found mentally incompetent to proceed.”

+Another clinic in Buffalo, Stellis Health, reported Ulrich to Buffalo Police several times for harassment, including for sending them suspicious letters, according to the reports released Wednesday.

+In August 2019, a Buffalo church called police reporting "concerning mailings" sent by Ulrich.
+The church issued a trespass order to him.

 Court records also showed warnings from court officers that Ulrich should not be allowed to use or possess dangerous weapons, but records also show Ulrich applied for a permit to get a weapon in 2019.